golovewkin/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-264. ### How do you say that state updates are merged?
+264. ### How do you say that state updates are merged? (looks like it's only class components???)
      When you call setState() in the component, React merges the object you provide into the current state.

      For example, let us take a facebook user with posts and comments details as state variables,